valeIT/valeIT.github.io/_posts/2019-12-31-looking-back-on-2019.md

 ## 3. Write more

 This has been a resounding success.
 I've written every day for more than a year and more than 110k words to date.
-The only downsides about it is that it being 200 words every day they tend to be short term content which is limiting, but writing long form is a lot more time consuming and I do not have the time to dedicate to it at the moment.
+The only downside about it is that it being 200 words every day they tend to be short term content which is limiting, but writing long form is a lot more time consuming and I do not have the time to dedicate to it at the moment.
 Will see in the future.

 ## 2019